How to Dress in Morocco as a Tourist – What Actually Works

 Beaches, Desert & Resorts: What to Wear in Morocco

 In coastal cities and beach areas, swimsuits, shorts, and light summer clothes are normal.
 On the beach itself, bikinis and swimwear are common, especially in places like Agadir and Essaouira.
-Once you leave the beach or sit at a café or restaurant, putting on a cover-up, dress, or T-shirt is expected and helps you blend in easily.
+Once you leave the beach or sit at a café or restaurant, putting on a cover-up, dress, or T-shirt helps you blend in more naturally.

 Desert camps and desert tours are also relaxed when it comes to clothing.
-Comfort matters more than style.
-Loose pants, long skirts, breathable shirts, and layers for the evening work best.
-During the day, sun protection is more important than covering for cultural reasons.
-At night, temperatures drop quickly, so warmer layers are useful even in summer.
+Comfort matters much more than style.
+Loose trousers, long skirts, breathable shirts, and layers for the evening work best.
+During the day, sun protection matters more than modesty concerns.
+At night, temperatures can drop faster than people expect, so a warmer layer is useful even in summer.

-If you’re heading to the Sahara or Agafay, dressing comfortably matters more than style, and I explain what to expect in my Morocco Desert Travel Guide.
+If you are heading to the Sahara or Agafay, dressing comfortably matters more than dressing fashionably, and I explain more in my Morocco Desert Travel Guide.

-Very short shorts, very short skirts, and tops that show a lot of cleavage tend to draw attention in cities and villages.
-They are not forbidden, but they make you stand out in busy public spaces where people are already curious about tourists.
-This is especially noticeable in medinas and local neighborhoods.
+Very short shorts, very short skirts, and tops that show a lot of cleavage tend to attract more attention in cities and villages.
+They are not forbidden, but they make you stand out more in public spaces where people are already curious about tourists.

 Walking shirtless or wearing only swimwear outside the beach or resort areas is another common mistake.
-Even in hot weather, this looks out of place once you leave the beach.
-A light T-shirt or cover-up makes a big difference and feels more appropriate in cafés, streets, and shops.
+Even in hot weather, this feels out of place once you leave the beach.
+A light T-shirt, shirt, or cover-up changes the feeling immediately and works much better in cafés, shops, and normal streets.

 Tight or heavy clothing is also uncomfortable in Morocco’s climate.
-Skinny jeans, thick fabrics, and dark tight outfits can quickly become unpleasant in the heat, especially when walking a lot.
-Loose, breathable clothes work much better.
+Thick fabrics, dark tight outfits, and clothes that trap heat can quickly become unpleasant, especially if you are walking a lot.
+Loose and breathable clothes work better almost everywhere.

-High heels and uncomfortable shoes are best avoided in medinas.
-Stone streets, steps, and uneven paths make walking difficult and tiring.
-Comfortable shoes help you move confidently, which matters more than style here.
+High heels and uncomfortable shoes are also best avoided in medinas.
+Stone streets, steps, and uneven paths make walking tiring very quickly.
+Comfortable shoes help you move with confidence, and in Morocco that matters much more than trying to dress impressively.

-The general rule is simple.
-If an outfit feels extreme, impractical, or only suited for a beach or nightclub, it probably doesn’t work well for walking around Moroccan streets.
+The general rule is simple: if an outfit feels extreme, impractical, or suited only for a beach or nightclub, it probably will not work well for everyday walking in Morocco.

 FAQ: Dressing in Morocco as a Tourist